Yoron Island (Yoronjima) 与論島

 The main transport hubs for the island are Kagoshima on the Japanese mainland or Okinawa.

 Airlines fly to Yoron Airport from both Naha in Okinawa and Kagoshima.
 Ferries depart daily from Kagoshima City and stop at the Amami Islands, including Yoron, on their way to Okinawa.
 The trip takes around 20 hours.
-From Okinawa, Yoron Island is a three-hour ferry ride away from Motobu Port.
+From Okinawa, Yoron Island is a 2.5-hour ferry ride away from Motobu Port.
 Bus services on the island are limited; far more convenient options include rental car, moped or bicycle.

-Pristine beaches, coral reefs year-round comfort
+Pristine beaches, coral reefs and year-round comfort

 Yoron Island draws crowds for its relaxed ambiance, clear waters and white sands.
 The average temperature is 22 degrees here.
 Watersports are a popular pastime, but it's just as common to see people lying on the beach and reading.
 Near one of the beaches is a Greek village with whitewashed buildings, gardens, and views of the ocean.